k2view-academy/K2View-Academy/articles/26_fabric_security_aim/14_user_IAM_SAML_Azure_AD_setup.md

 # Azure AD SAML Setup Guide

-This article describes the setup and integration steps you should take in order to connect your Single-Sign-On account at Azure AD (Microsoft Azure Active Directory) to Fabric.
+This article describes the setup and integration steps you should take to connect your Single-Sign-On account at Azure AD (Microsoft Azure Active Directory) to Fabric.
 This will grant you the benefits of an easy sign-in, along with authentication and authorization control via your admin tools.

 You can read more about the guidelines at this link: [Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/saas-apps/fabric-tutorial), as Fabric is a part of the Azure AD's app marketplace.